zkonduit/ezkljs/README.md

 In order to query the artifacts currently available on the EZKL Hub you can use the `getArtifacts` method.

-This method accepts an options object which allows you to specify the `limit` (the max number of artifacts to return) and `skip` (the number of artifacts to skip). `skip` and `limit` can be used together for effective pagination.
-If no options are provided, the default values are `skip = 0` and `limit = 20`.
+This method accepts an options object which allows you to specify the `first` (the max number of artifacts to return) and `skip` (the number of artifacts to skip). `skip` and `first` can be used together for effective pagination.
+If no options are provided, the default values are `skip = 0` and `first = 20`.

 ```typescript
 type Artifact = {